What is Cybersecurity?

 Cybersecurity uses people, processes and technology to protect businesses from cyber threats.

 People with highly specialized skills provide round-the-clock eyes on the business digital environment to safe guard them from potential cyber threats and attacks.
-These heros are know by the following names;
+These heroes are know by the following names;

 Managed Security Services, Cyber Security Analysts, Threat Hunter, Blue Team, Red Team, Purple teams, Ethical Hackers/Penetration Testers, vCISO/CIO, and more.